 - Wheezing

-If the elimination of asbestos has a requirement for a HSE certified contractor to carry out the process, then the local authority or the Health & Safety Executive must be informed.
-To prevent and limit any exposure to asbestos, the Control of Asbestos Regulations 2012 is the legal requirement that must be complied with by your certified removal company.
+If the elimination of asbestos has need of a HSE approved contractor to complete the task, then the local authority or the Health & Safety Executive must be informed.
+To limit and prevent any potential exposure to asbestos fibres and dust, the Control of Asbestos Regulations 2012 is the legal document that has to be complied with by your licensed asbestos removal contractor.

-The Carriage of Dangerous Goods Act 2009 (CDG 2009) deals with the transportation and disposal of asbestos if it's damaged or is in the form of loose fibres.
-A waste carrier's licence is required in this instance to assure its safe disposal in a government approved disposal facility.
-By employing a local Eccleston asbestos removal company you don't have to stress about these details since they'll follow all the regulations and legislation; including the storage of all documentation pertaining to the work and disposal for a minimum of three years.
+Dangerous asbestos products, such as damaged asbestos insulation or loose fibre asbestos, can only be transported from a site observing regulations stipulated in the Carriage of Dangerous Goods Act 2009 (CDG 2009).
+A waste carrier's licence is necessary in this case to assure its safe disposal in a government recognised disposal facility.
+By hiring a certified Eccleston asbestos removal contractor you don't need to be worried about these details since they will observe all of the regulations and guidance; including the safe-keeping of all documentation associated with the work for three years, at the least.

 PHASES OF WORK